tommywilczek/how_to_tabs/readme.md

 In the series, we use these techniques to develop a basic tab-switching effect.
 This repository contains the source code developed in the series.

-To Run the Automated Build:
+The Automated Build:
 =======
 - run `./jake.sh` to run the default build or `./jake.sh --tasks` to run the whole build.
+- Here's what the build performs each time:
-    - The build lints and tests my code automatically
+    - lints and tests my code automatically
+    - 'cleans' by erasing all previously generated files
+    - generates the directory with all the code for the browser will serve

 Cross-Browser Testing:
 ===========